tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

  1. Click **Video Management** to go to the video list page.
  2. Locate the uploaded video and click <img src="https://main.qcloudimg.com/raw/6c5fae0c4c2a6b91dd575e605362ccf4.png"  style="margin:0;"> under its ID to view the video address as shown below.
 ![](https://main.qcloudimg.com/raw/0595704870303eafc6437b117548748d.png)
-3. Use the fileID and APPID to play the video in the Tencent Cloud VOD player.
+3. Use the FileID and APPID to play the video in the Tencent Cloud VOD player.
 The definition selection effect is as shown in the figure below:
 ![](https://mc.qcloudimg.com/static/img/d35731fae08327c66602ee3b7be77c2c/image.png)

 >!
 This feature is unavailable for browser-hijacking playback.
 Generally, a mobile browser would hijack the playback and play the video using its own player.